Buyout firm Apollo to buy golf course operator ClubCorp for $1.1 billion

 ClubCorp has been a serial acquirer in the golf course industry, buying dozens of courses in the last three years.
 It has sought to buy locally owned golf courses and refurbish them by adding or improving amenities such as up-scale dining and event rooms.

-KSL Capital, another private equity firm, acquired ClubCorp for $1.8 billion in October 2006 and took it public in 2013.
+KSL Capital, another private equity firm, acquired ClubCorp for $1.8 billion, including debt, in October 2006 and took it public in 2013.
+The deal with Apollo on Sunday valued ClubCorp at $2.2 billion, including debt.

 Jefferies LLC and Wells Fargo acted as financial advisers ClubCorp and Simpson Thacher & Bartlett LLP is its legal counsel.
 Citigroup is acting as lead financial adviser to Apollo, with RBC Capital Markets LLC, Barclays, Credit Suisse and Deutsche Bank also advising.
 Paul, Weiss, Rifkind, Wharton & Garrison LLP is Apollo's legal counsel.

-(Reporting by Greg Roumeliotis in New York; Editing by David Gregorio)
+Reporting by Greg Roumeliotis in New York; Editing by David Gregorio